frankdeng8/kubernetes-the-hard-way-oci/docs/03-compute-resources.md

 ssh opc@<controller-0 public IP>
 ```

-## Kubernetes Public IP Address(Public Load balancer)
+## Kubernetes Public IP Address from Public Load balancer

 Create a public load balancer fronting the Kubernetes API Servers.
 The public IP address of the load balancer will be the public IP address for Kubernetes.

 ### Security list

-Create a security list for load balancer in `Kubernetes-the-hard-way` VCN, allow ingress traffice for Kubernetes API server port 6443 and all egress traffic.
+Create a security list for load balancer in `Kubernetes-the-hard-way` VCN, allow ingress traffic for Kubernetes API server port 6443 and all egress traffic.

 ```
 LB_SE=$(oci network security-list create \